skrey/yellow-extensions/source/wiki/README.md

     [See pages about coffee](/wiki/tag:coffee/)
     [See pages with examples](/wiki/tag:example/)

-Configuring different location, URL with subfolder for categorisation:
+Configuring wiki start page in the settings, URL with subfolder for categorisation:

     WikiStartLocation: /wiki/
     WikiNewLocation: /wiki/@tag/@title